sekhar2912/Python_Dev/ImageParsing/Readme.md

 a) It also create an output file [File Name - Output_file.json ] under data folder.
    This output file is created based on as per requirement provided

-b) It creates "OutImage.jpg" file in data folder
+b) It creates "OutImage.jpg" file in data folder [ Multi Channel Image]

+c) It generated "OutSingleCnlImage.jpg" in data folder  [ Single Channel Image]

 ## Pre-requisite
 Linux: